CYBRToken/CYBRToken/docs/CYBRToken.md

 ### mintTokensForPromotion

-Mints the 30 million CYBR tokens allocated to promotion.
+Mints the 30 million Cyber Security Ecosystem Tokens allocated to promotion.
 The tokens are available at the end of the ICO.

 ```js